Palm Cove, QLD

 Where is Palm Cove?

-Palm Cove is a suburb of Queensland, Australia.
+Palm Cove is a suburb of Queensland, Australia, in the Cairns local government area.

 What is the population of Palm Cove?